kakrusch/docana-project-luka/README.md

 </div>

 <div align="justify">
-For each pair, we got the mean semantic similarity for each similar and overlapping word for each 'OK', to retrieve a single score for each word in the list of overlapping words.
+For each pair, we got the mean semantic similarity for each similar and overlapping word for each OK, to retrieve a single score for each word in the list of overlapping words.
 Once every word had only one score, we averaged those scores (in the case of pair1, for example:

 </div>